stas-sultanov/docs/lite-rpc.md

 ## 1 Overview

-L-RPC is a light-weight remote procedure call (RPC) protocol.
+L-RPC is a light-weight remote procedure call (**RPC**) protocol.
-It is transport and format agnostic in that the concepts can be used within the same process, over sockets, over http, and utilize any format like JSON, YAML, XML.
+It is transport and format agnostic in that the concepts can be used within the same process, over sockets or http, and utilize any format like JSON, YAML, XML.

 Primarily this specification defines basic data structures and the rules around their processing.

 ## 2 Conventions